remidefleurian/website/content/about.md

 I am researching the effects of expectation[^1] on chills[^2] experienced in response to music listening with [Marcus Pearce](http://webprojects.eecs.qmul.ac.uk/marcusp/) and [Emmanouil Benetos](http://www.eecs.qmul.ac.uk/~emmanouilb/), using behavioral, physiological, and computational methods.
 I am interested in music cognition, empirical aesthetics, data science, data vizualisation, and open science.

-I currently live in Brooklyn, NY, and work part-time as a Data Fellow for the Alliance for Downtown New York.
+I currently live in New York and work part-time as a Data Fellow for the Alliance for Downtown New York.
 You can reach me by [email](mailto:remi.defleurian@gmail.com), and find me on [Twitter](https://twitter.com/remidefleurian), [LinkedIn](https://www.linkedin.com/in/remidefleurian/),